 Dr. Mathien is board certified by the American Board of Orthopaedic Surgery in sports medicine and is a member of the American Orthopaedic Society for Sports Medicine and the American Academy of Orthopaedic Surgeons.

 He and his wife, Clara, live in Knoxville.
-They have two children, Zachary and Rebecca, along with four dogs, all Labrador retrievers.
+They have two children, Zachary and Rebecca, along with their Labrador retrievers.
 They are active in their church and community activities.

 Old Weisgarber Road